A single copy of this article may be reprinted for personal, noncommercial use only.

 - Disappear and then return for a few days or weeks

 Less often, ulcers may cause severe signs or symptoms such as:

 - The vomiting of blood — which may appear red or black

 - Dark blood in stools or stools that are black or tarry

 - Appetite changes

 See your doctor if you have persistent signs and symptoms that worry you.
 Over-the-counter antacids and acid blockers may relieve the gnawing pain, but the relief is short-lived.
 If your pain persists, see your doctor.

 Peptic ulcers occur when acid in the digestive tract eats away at the inner surface of the esophagus, stomach or small intestine.
 The acid can create a painful open sore that may bleed.

-- Other medications.
-Other prescription medications that can also lead to ulcers include medications used to treat osteoporosis called bisphosphonates (Actonel, Fosamax, others).
+Other prescription medications that can also lead to ulcers include medications used to treat osteoporosis called bisphosphonates (Actonel, Fosamax, others) and potassium supplements.

 You may have an increased risk of peptic ulcers if you: